Exploiting Agent Symmetries for Performance Analysis of Distributed Optimization Methods: Case study: the EXTRA algorithm

-\paragraph*{The worst agent functions error} Figure \ref{fig:EXTRA_ww_Nevol} shows the evolution of $E_f$ and $E_{f,\mathrm{worst}}$ with the size of the network, for 15 iterations of the EXTRA algorithm.
+and applying the theory developed in Section \ref{sec:subsetsAgPEP}. \paragraph*{The worst agent functions error} Figure \ref{fig:EXTRA_ww_Nevol} shows the evolution of $E_f$ and $E_{f,\mathrm{worst}}$ with the size of the network, for 15 iterations of the EXTRA algorithm.
 These results have been validated with the agent-dependent PEP formulation (from Section \ref{sec:agentPEP}) for small values of $\N$, for verification purposes.
 However, as $\N$ becomes larger, this agent-dependent formulation becomes computationally intractable, reaching an SDP size of $325\times 325$ for $\N=10$ (and $\K=15$).
 This limitation precisely motivated the development of the compact symmetrized PEP formulations from Sections \ref{sec:symPEP} and \ref{sec:subsetsAgPEP}.

 Firstly, Figure \ref{fig:EXTRA_ww_Nevol} shows that the PEP bound for the average performance $E_f$ is well constant over $\N$, as predicted by Theorem \ref{thm:agent_indep_perf}, and outperforms the theoretical bound from \cite[Corollary 2]{li2020revisiting}, which requires 2750 iterations to guarantee the same error as the PEP bounds after 15 iterations.
 The theoretical bound is valid for a step-size $\alpha = \frac{1}{4L}$, while the PEP bound is shown for an optimized step-size $\alpha^* = \frac{0.78}{L}$, which minimizes the bound.
 Since the bound is constant over $n$, the value of the optimized step-size can be used for any system size, however, it may depend on other settings, such as the range of eigenvalues for $W$: $[\lm, \lp]$.